lewallen4/st33lbox/README.md

 st33lbox sets up a secure VM environment by:

-    Installing essential security tools like firewalld and openssh.
+    Installing essential security tools like firewalld and openssl. eventually making a quantum ready tunnel.
-    *currently* Generating a secure ECDSA key for SSH.
     Configuring the firewall to allow only necessary ports and block all others.
-    Automatically reconnecting the SSH session with the newly generated ECDSA key.
     Ensuring your VM is hardened and ready to defend against potential threats.

 <b><h3>Getting Started</b></h3>